nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing a client: `edit`

 Edits an existing client in Client Hub.

 Format: `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [d/DESCRIPTION] [c/CLIENT_TYPE]…​`

 * Edits the client at the specified `INDEX`.
-The index refers to the index number shown in the displayed client list.
-The index **must be a positive integer** 1, 2, 3, …​
-* The fields constraints are the same as the `add` command.
 * At least one of the optional fields must be provided.
-  * At most 1 of each field can be edited at a time.(excluding CLIENT_TYPE)
+  * At most 1 of each field can be edited at a time. (excluding `CLIENT_TYPE`)
+  * Multiple `CLIENT_TYPE` can be inputted at once.
 * Existing values will be updated to the input values.
 * When editing `CLIENT_TYPE`, the existing `CLIENT_TYPE` of the person will be removed i.e adding of `CLIENT_TYPE` is not cumulative.
 * When editing `NAME`, the client with the associated `NAME` should have **no** reminders.
-* Edited Name must be unique. ie no 2 clients can have the same name.
+* Edited Name must be unique. (e.g. no 2 clients can have the same name).

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.